Engin-Boot/capture-behavior-of-a-visit-counter-aruna09/needs-director.md

   When: Director clicks on the "Show count" button

-  Then: Display the total count of patients under two headings: Working days and holidays
+  Then: Display the total count of patients under Working days and holidays

 Scenario: Compute parking slots to reserve for visiting specialists